jop-software/typo3-sentry-client/Readme.md

 **Attention:**
 Installation for non-composer installations on TYPO3 is not supported currently, because we depend on some composer packages.
 See [Issue #4](https://github.com/jop-software/typo3_sentry_client/issues/4) for more information.

 ## Configuration

-Currently, the only option to configure the extension is by environment variables.
-You can set them in the `.htaccess` file:
+Configuration is supported via TYPO3 Extension configuration and environment variables.
+See `Settings` > `Extension Configuration` > `typo3_sentry_client` in the TYPO3 backend.

+You can **overwrite** those settings with environment variables:
 ```apacheconf
 ###> jop-software/typo3-sentry-client
 SetEnv SENTRY_ACTIVE true